minoobeyzavi/Twinkle/README.md

 The web application will allow users to type their tweets and be presented with a list of most similar tweets previously posted.
 This is a feature that people can interact with and would like to use.

+#### What This Repo Contains

+- Presentation
+- Model explained in detail
+- Code

 ## Motivation

 Having the recent similar tweets available to the author would significantly enhance the user experience on twitter by